“The detail and atmosphere created here was excellent.”

 Whispers & Lies

 Under occupation, accepted realities change for good.
 In a small community where trust is everything, can neighbours and friends still be trusted?
-Whispers and Lies gives you an idea of how things change when huge strains are placed on the bonds that hold people together.
+Our Whispers and Lies exhibit provides a flavour of how things change when huge strains are placed on the bonds that hold people together.

 Cooperation & Resistance